mdfranz/cheetsheetz/ai/llm/llmops.md

 Also see [SageMaker](../aws/sagemaker.md)

 # Personal/Local LLMs

 ## Containerizing Open Source Models
-Container-like deployment of models seems like a solved problem with [ollama](https://ollama.com/)
+Container or single file deployment of models seems like a solved problem with [ollama](https://ollama.com/)

 ### Blogs
 [A Simple Guide to Run the LLama Model in a Docker Container](https://medium.com/@ahmedtm/a-simple-guide-to-run-the-llama-model-in-a-docker-container-a3899032995e) - Dec 2023